ryanatkn/gro/src/docs/slop/filer.md

 ## what

-The Filer system provides a complete in-memory mirror of your filesystem with automatic dependency tracking and efficient change propagation.
+The Filer system provides a complete in-memory mirror of your filesystem with automatic dependency tracking, efficient change propagation, and worker-threaded parsing.
 It's the foundation for Gro's developer tools, enabling features like dependency-aware task execution, coordinated code generation, and intelligent file watching.

 Filer has two main parts:

-- **`Disknode`** - represents a file or directory with lazy-loaded properties and automatic import dependency tracking
+- **`Disknode`** - represents a file or directory with explicit resource loading and automatic import dependency tracking
 - **`Filer`** - orchestrates the filesystem mirror, batches changes, and notifies observers when files change

-Think of it as a smart, shared filesystem cache that understands your code's structure and relationships, eliminating the need for each tool to maintain its own file watcher.
+Key features:

+- **Worker-threaded parsing** - CPU-intensive import parsing runs in worker threads
+- **Explicit resource loading** - separate loading (async) from access (cached, sync)
+- **Batch resource pre-loading** - efficiently pre-warm data before observer execution
+- **Automatic dependency tracking** - import statements are parsed and tracked

 ## usage